symfony/symfony-docs/messenger.rst

 :class:`Symfony\\Component\\Messenger\\Exception\\UnrecoverableMessageHandlingException`,
 the message will not be retried.

 Forcing Retrying
 ~~~~~~~~~~~~~~~~

+.. versionadded:: 5.1

+    The ``RecoverableMessageHandlingException`` was introduced in Symfony 5.1.

 Sometimes handling a message must fail in a way that you *know* is temporary
 and must be retried.
 If you throw